What is Cloud Computing: Definition, History, Types, Deployment models

 Difference between On-premise and Cloud computing

-About 16 years ago, when I started my I.T. career, most organizations used to maintain hardware such as compute, storage, and network equipment in their data centers.
-However, as the Internet became more widespread, the demand for compute, storage, and networking equipment increased.
-Managing these data centers always resulted in costly operations due to rapid growth in the business, and they could not scale the environment based on the traffic needs, and some of the experimentation was impossible.
-In response to these challenges, Cloud computing emerged.
+When I began my IT career 16 years ago, most organizations used to maintain their compute, storage, and network equipment in their data centers.
+However, as the Internet became more popular, the demand for compute, storage, and networking equipment increased.
+Managing these data centers was very expensive due to rapid growth in the business because they could not scale the environment based on the business/traffic needs, and some of the experimentation was impossible.

-Cloud computing is an on-demand delivery model of I.T. resources over the Internet, primarily pay-as-you-go pricing.
-This approach helped companies avoid needing expensive hardware and data centers, as cloud providers such as AWS, Azure, and GCP offered virtual data center technologies and services over the Internet.
-Think of it as an electricity plant that provides unlimited access to electricity at any time without any limit, and you only pay for what you consume.
+Cloud computing was developed to address these challenges.
+This approach allowed companies to avoid the need of expensive hardware and data centers, as cloud providers such as AWS, Azure, and GCP offered virtual data center technologies and services online.
+Example: It is like have an access to electricity from a power plant without any limits, and you only pay for what you use.

 2. 1970: Time-sharing became the most dominant mode in computing before personal computers became popular.